 The 2016 Issues of the FSCHS Magazine and Newsletter are Now Available Online

 Current and past issues of our two outstanding publications are now available online thanks to the Historical Society's continued dedication to educating the public about the Florida Supreme Court's role and and preserving its history.

-This year's Annual Dinner will be held on January 19th, on the eve of an historic presidential inauguration, Our keynote presenter is in a unique position to provide us with keen insight into the possible effects our new president-elect will have on the U.S. Supreme Court and the nation.
+A Supreme Evening the Society's annual dinner event will be held on January 19th, on the eve of an historic presidential inauguration, Our keynote presenter is in a unique position to provide us with keen insight into the possible effects our new president-elect will have on the U.S. Supreme Court and the nation.